Nebraska Protective Orders Laws

 Order Transmission to Law Enforcement |

-Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
-While we strive to provide the most current information available, please consult with an attorney or conduct your own legal research to verify the state law(s) you are researching.
+Disclaimer: State laws are subject to change through the passage of new legislation, court rulings, and other means.
+Consult a Nebraska domestic violence attorney or conduct your own legal research to verify the state law(s) you are researching.

 - Nebraska Law